 The Learning Technologies Institute (LTI) provides both scheduled and customized training workshops on a full spectrum of tools supported by the Learning Technologies group, including:

 The LTI Workshop series is usually scheduled for offerings in January, June and August.
 Workshops are free, but require pre-registration.See Workshops and Events for a current schedule of LTI workshops.
-Currently the Training@Maryland registration site is offline; in order to register for an upcoming LTI workshop, please send an email to firstname.lastname@example.org identifying the workshop, preferred date, your name, directory id, and email address.
+In order to register for an upcoming LTI workshop, please register at the Training@Maryland site.

 Learning Technologies staff are also available to provide customized workshops, upon request, designed for a group of instructors with similar needs who would like us to target a specific set of skills and concepts or application of supported tools to a particular teaching environment.
 To inquire about customized training, please contact